Information for Prospective MA and PhD Students

 Duration of Study

 Typically, students complete their program of study in 3-4 semesters.
-While it is possible to complete the program in a single year and summer, most students choose to take advantage of an extended period of study, especially because the tuition drops significantly in the second year of enrollment.
+Most students choose to take advantage of an extended period of study, especially because the tuition drops significantly in the second year of enrollment.
 Please see potential models of study under MA requirements.

 Potential Career Options